naturalis/puppet-hermann-herbarium.nl/README.md

 Parameters
 -------------
-All parameters are read from hiera
+All parameters are read from hiera.

 Classes
 -------------